zeek/zeek/scripts/base/frameworks/notice/index.rst

    category of weird activity is interesting, but this script provides a starting point for the user.

-:doc:`/scripts/base/frameworks/notice/actions/drop.zeek`

-   This script extends the built in notice code to implement the IP address dropping functionality.

 :doc:`/scripts/base/frameworks/notice/actions/email_admin.zeek`

    Adds a new notice action type which can be used to email notices